 How to Become an Applied Behavior Analyst in New Mexico

-Thanks to trailblazing states like New Mexico, the movement toward autism insurance reform is underway throughout the nation.
+Thanks to trailblazing states like New Mexico, autism insurance reform has swept the nation in the last decade.
 In 2009, New Mexico became the ninth state to pass comprehensive autism insurance laws requiring applied behavior analysis, among other therapies, to be covered for the treatment of autism spectrum disorders.

 New Mexico State Senator Clinton Harden called the passage of SB 39 a “win for the autism community of New Mexico.”

 As a result of ABA earning long-overdue recognition as an evidence-based, medically necessary form of therapy for ASD, many states have either adopted, or are in the process of adopting, legislation aimed at the regulation and licensure of applied behavior analysts.
-However, as of 2016, New Mexico remains a state without a formal licensing process in place for ABAs.
+Despite this, as of 2025, New Mexico is among just a few states in the nation to not license behavior analysts.

 Earning a Master’s Degree in ABA with the Option to Earn BCBA® Certification